BCCK Provides Efficiency and High Recoveries with NiTech® Nitrogen Recovery Unit in Permian Basin

 For more than 30 years, BCCK’s NiTech® NRU has delivered gas processing and NRU solutions.

-BCCK’S Powerful G2R-FLEX™ Technology Enhances Propane Recoveries
+BCCK’S Powerful G2R-FLEX Technology Enhances Propane Recoveries

-BCCK, a leader in engineering, procurement, fabrication and field construction services, is offering G2R-Flex, a patent-pending technology designed to optimize propane recoveries.
+BCCK, a leader in engineering, procurement, fabrication and field construction services, is offering G2R-Flex, a technology designed to optimize propane recoveries.

 BCCK’s exclusive G2R-Flex is a natural gas liquids (NGL) extraction process delivering maximum profitability through higher plant performance and greater recoveries.
 As a complete turnkey solution, G2R-Flex can recover up to 99 percent of propane while sustaining a high rejection rate of ethane.
 Utilizing an add-on package design, G2R-Flex is connected to existing gas subcooled process (GSP) plants to reduce ethane recovery and increase propane recovery.